CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Experiments

 We conduct experiments with DeiT-Tiny and DeiT-Small, following~\cite{wei2023joint,wang2022vtc}.
 As shown in \Cref{tab:ablation}, compared with original models, our ATME can obtain comparable accuracy while reducing 50.2\% and 54.4\% FLOPs for DeiT-Tiny and DeiT-Small, respectively.
 The proposed CDCP can obtain sufficient FLOPS reduction as well.
 These results can demonstrate the effectiveness of ATME and CDCP.
 We can also observe that, compared with CDCP, our ATME, as a token pruning method, can obtain superior performance.
 This result is consistent with observations in prior works~\cite{wang2022vtc,yang2021nvit,liang2022not} that for ViT models, compressing tokens can achieve more outcomes than compressing channels.
 Therefore, in practice, we follow ~\cite{wang2022vtc} to assign more FLOPs reduction ratio on ATME.
 Specifically, given a desired ratio of overall FLOPs reduction, we first prioritize the strategy of uniformly dividing layers for token pruning, and then adjust the FLOPs reduction ratio of channel pruning to exactly match the target overall FLOPs reduction.
-Compared with ATME and CDCP, the final model, CAIT, boosts the performance by 0.4\% for both DeiT-Tiny and DeiT-Small, in terms of Top-1 accuracy.
-Compared with original models, CAIT can enjoy considerable performance gains with over 50\% FLOPs reduction, well demonstrating the effectiveness and superiority of the proposed method.
+Furthermore, it can be observed that compared with ATME and CDCP, the final model, CAIT, achieves the best performance.
+This is attributed to that CAIT can simultaneously eliminate the data level redundancy by ATME and model level redundancy by CDCP, achieving optimal outcomes.
+Besides, we also continue training the pretrained DeiT-Tiny and DeiT-Small for 300 epochs under the same setting, denoted as ``Original-600e'', which leads to the same epochs as compressing pretrained models and serves as the performance upper bounds.
+Compared with them, we note that our CAIT also shows competitive performance after significant computation reduction.
+These results demonstrate the effectiveness and superiority of CAIT.

-\subsubsection{Superiority to alternative methods}
+\subsubsection{Superiority to Alternative Methods}